 5. Eat healthy fats every day.

 Bacterial imbalances in your gut can contribute to brain problems because the gut and brain “talk” to each other through the vagus nerve.
-Kefir is rich in beneficial bacteria for your microbiome and also has fat soluble vitamins A, D, and K2, which are important for brain health, so it helps out from both ends of this critical connection.
+(8) Kefir is rich in beneficial bacteria for your microbiome and also has fat-soluble vitamins A, D, and K2, which are important for brain health, so it helps out from both ends of this critical connection.

-Coconut oil is super versatile – you can cook with it, put it in smoothies, or just eat it off a spoon like I do.
+Coconut oil is super versatile – you can cook with it, put it in smoothies, or just eat it off a spoon as I do.
 It offers good fats like medium-chain triglycerides (MCTs) that can help with brain function.
+(9)

 Omega-rich foods like Alaskan salmon can help decrease inflammation, which is crucial for brain and hormonal health.